apsai/horizon-detection/README.md

 ## How to Run

-The only required dependancy is docker.
+The only required dependency is Docker.
 Build the container with:

 ```bash
 docker build -t zpl_hw .